caffellatte/undertherules/src/core/telegram.coffee.md

     tg.router
       .when new TextCommand('start', 'startCommand'), new StartController()
-      .when new TextCommand('watch', 'watchCommand'), new WatchController()
-      .when new TextCommand('brief', 'briefCommand'), new BriefController()
       .when new TextCommand('about', 'aboutCommand'), new AboutController()
       .when new TextCommand('panel', 'panelCommand'), new PanelController()
       .when new TextCommand('help',  'helpCommand'),  new HelpController()